Yujonpradhananga/Encrash_App/README.md

 # encrash_app

-An encryption app designed to help djentgod+fraudhang in their daily tl wars, without the fear of judging eyes and potential blocks.
+An encryption app designed to encrypt and decrypt messages.